 A caring mentor isn’t afraid to mention his own failures or pass along lessons he’s learned the hard way.
 Every mentor I’ve had has always told me stories of failures, faults, flaws, struggles . . . the things they’ve learned the hard way.
 We learn to do that from our mentors who come up close and personal.

 Only when you open up your own life do you earn the trust to be heard.
 You can’t do that from a distance.
-You’ll never do that on a CD or on a tape.
+You’ll never do that on a CD or on a tape or online.
 You can’t do that over the phone or in a pulpit.
 You have to do it face-to-face, up close and personal.

 Why?
 Because you care.